aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getSourceFile() {#getSourceFile--}

+<b>@deprecated.</b> Please use the 'sourceFile' property instead.
 Used when the external data source is file-based.
 When a connection to such a data source fails, the spreadsheet application attempts to connect directly to this file.
 May be expressed in URI or system-specific file path notation.

 ```javascript
 getSourceFile() : string;